Adenovirus Infection in Children

 Digestive tract infection.
 This form of the virus is spread by fecal-oral transmission.
 This is often because

-the child did not wash his or her hands properly or often enough.
+the child did not wash their hands properly or often enough.
 It can also be caused

 by eating or drinking contaminated food or water.